usnistgov/NISTIR-8112/NISTIR_Abb_Definitions.md

 #### Credential Service Provider (CSP)

 An  entity that issues digital credentials to subjects and issues or registers authenticators for subjects' use.
 A CSP may be an independent third party, or may issue credentials for its own use.
-A CSP may provide and verify attributes or may include attributes provided or verified by other entities.
+A CSP may provide and verify attributes or may assert attributes provided and verified by other entities.

 #### Federation